The 4-Seasoned City

 6. Museum of Northern Arizona (3101 N Fort Valley RD, Flagstaff, AZ)

 A place wherein all kinds of information you need to know about Arizona is present and available for you to view.
-This museum doesn’t only provide tons of information about Arizona but it also displays an array of fine arts pieces and artifacts that are related to the Native American Life.
+This museum doesn’t only provide tons of information about Arizona but it also displays an array of fine arts pieces and artifacts that are related to Native American Life.

 1. Kachina Village